 Maintaining a Healthy Gut

 Gut healthy foods often contain ‘prebiotic fiber’.
 These fibers are a form we can’t digest, but probiotic bacteria can.
 Then the bacteria flourish.
-Choose chicory root, dandelion greens, garlic, onions, leeks, Jerusalem artichokes, barley, and oats for a healthy gut.
+Try chicory root, dandelion greens, garlic, onions, leeks, Jerusalem artichokes, barley, and oats to support a healthy gut.

 It’s also a good idea to consume fermented foods and drinks that contain probiotic bacteria, such as kefir, kimchi, sauerkraut, kombucha, and live yogurts void of added sugars.